Interpreting the Bible

 “For it is written in the Law of Moses, “You shall not muzzle the ox while he is threshing.”
 God is not concerned about oxen, is He?
 Or is He speaking altogether for our sake?
 Yes, for our sake it was written, because the plowman ought to plow in hope, and the thresher to thresh in hope of sharing the crops.
 If we sowed spiritual things in you, is it too much if we reap material things from you?
 If others share the right over you, do we not more?
 Nevertheless, we did not use this right, but we endure all things so that we will cause no hindrance to the gospel of Christ.” ¹⁷

-This verse shows the understanding Paul had about how to interpret the bible, God had revealed to him that all scripture including the Old Testament is for teaching correcting and training.¹⁵ Everything God did for a believer in the Old Testament, is written for us, so that we will know what God will do for us.
-God isn’t promising to give us the physical strength of Sampson, or to give us manna in a dessert, or to talk audibly with us.
+This verse shows that even seemingly random verses have applications for our lives.
+All scripture including the Old Testament is for teaching correcting and training.¹⁵ Everything God did for a believer in the Old Testament, is written for us, so that we will know what God will do for us.
+God isn’t promising to give us the physical strength of Sampson, or to give us manna in a desert, or to talk audibly with us.
 God is promising that like Sampson he will give us the physical strength to do whatever he is asking; and like the Israelites, he will provide all our physical needs, when we go where he tells us; and like Moses, God will communicate personally with us.

 There is also a way that God speaks to us through the Bible, where he tells us specific answers to prayers, or tells us something for our current circumstances.
 Some people will categorize this as God’s providence, but I consider it his voice.
 This is where the Spirit of God puts strong thoughts and feelings in us about what we just read.
 For example, I was really upset with a relationship I was in, and I had been crying out to God about it.
 When I opened my Bible, I read a verse about joy comes in the morning.
 A peace came over me, and I had an internal understanding that this was an answer to my prayer.
 I received a text the next morning explaining what was upsetting me.
 Unfortunately Satan can imitate this, so as we learn to distinguish the Holy Spirit from a demonic spirit, we should compare what we are feeling with what we already know about God.¹⁸